Human Nature (journal)

 Human Nature: An Interdisciplinary Biosocial Perspective is a quarterly peer-reviewed scientific journal.
 It covers research on human behavior from "an interdisciplinary biosocial perspective".
 It was established by Jane B. Lancaster in 1990 and is published by Springer Science+Business Media.
-The current editor-in-chief is Louis Calistro Alvarado (Binghamton University—SUNY).
+The current editor-in-chief is Louis Calistro Alvarado (Binghamton University).
 As of 2021, the journal has a 2-year impact factor of 2.75 and a 5-year impact factor of 3.684.